Craig Davies (footballer): International career

 Davies holds a record for the Wales under-21 team by being one of only four people to have scored a hat trick at that level alongside John Hartson, Lee Jones and Ched Evans.
 This feat saw him earn a call-up to the senior squad.
 However, he was sent off in August 2006 in a 3–2 defeat by Israel under-21s, and received a five-match international ban.

 He was capped seven times by Wales, qualifying through a grandparent, having made his international debut as a substitute in a goalless draw with Slovenia on 17 August 2005.
-Two months later he withdrew from the international squad due to personal reasons.
+Two months later, he withdrew from the international squad for personal reasons.

-He was re-called to the squad in January 2008 for a friendly with Norway at Wrexham, after serving eighteen months out due to international suspension.
+He was recalled to the squad in January 2008 for a friendly with Norway at Wrexham after serving 18 months out due to international suspension.
 A further re-call in August 2008 was denied by his club Oldham due to a disciplinary issue.
-He was called up to feature in qualification to the 2014 FIFA World Cup, and came on as a second-half substitute against Scotland on 12 October 2012.
+He was called up to feature in qualification to the 2014 FIFA World Cup.
+He came on as a second-half substitute against Scotland on 12 October 2012.